-Autism Advisory Service Joseph Clarke Service for Visual Impairment The Educational Psychology Service The Speech and Language Service Children and Adolescent Mental Health Service Blanch Neville Service for Hearing Impairment SWERRL (formerly Primary Behaviour Support Service) School Nurse and Health Visitor Physiotherapy Occupational Therapy Enfield Parent Support Service Parent Support Unit Children's Services Joint Services for Children with Disabilities
+Enfield Advisory Service for Autism

+Joseph Clarke Service for Visual Impairment

+The Educational Psychology Service

+The Speech and Language Service

+Children and Adolescent Mental Health Service

+Blanch Neville Service for Hearing Impairment

+SWERRL (formerly Primary Behaviour Support Service)

+School Nurse and Health Visitor

+Physiotherapy

+Occupational Therapy

+Enfield Parent Support Service

+Parent Support Unit

+Children's Services

+Joint Services for Children with Disabilities

 If we feel that your child would benefit, we will complete an Enfield Early Help form with you, requesting one or more of the above services.
 This is logged with Enfield who pass the request on to the specific agency.
-In most cases the school then completes another referral form (which you would come in to school to sign) for whichever service your child needs to access.